Skip to contents

 • slide_imp(): Sliding window K-NN or PCA imputation for extremely high-dimensional numeric matrices (WGBS/EM-seq) with ordered features (i.e., by genomic position).

-• tune_imp(): Parallelizable hyperparameter tuning with repeated cross-validation; works with built-in or custom imputation functions.
+• tune_imp(): Parallelizable hyperparameter tuning with repeated cross-validation that works with built-in or custom imputation functions.

-• knn_imp(): Full-matrix K-NN imputation with multi-core parallelization, {mlpack} KD/Ball-Tree nearest neighbor implementation (for data with very low missing rates and extremely high dimensions), and optional subset imputation (ideal for epigenetic clock calculations).
+• knn_imp(): Full K-NN imputation with multi-core parallelization, mlpack Ball tree nearest neighbor implementation (for data with very low missing rates and extremely high dimensions), and optional subset imputation (ideal for epigenetic clock calculations).

 • pca_imp(): Optimized version of missMDA::imputePCA() for high-dimensional numeric matrices.

-• col_vars() and mean_imp_col() provide fast column-wise variance and mean imputation using the high-performance RcppArmadillo backend with full OpenMP parallelization support.
+• col_vars() and mean_imp_col() provide fast column-wise variance and mean imputation using the high-performance RcppArmadillo backend with full RcppThread parallelization support.